Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 Kong will resolve hostnames as either `SRV` or `A` records (in that order, and `CNAME` records will be dereferenced in the process).

-In case a name was resolved as an `SRV` record it will also override any given port number by the `port` field contents received from the DNS server.
+In case a name is resolved as an `SRV` record, it will also override any given port number with the `port` field contents received from the DNS server.

 The DNS options `SEARCH` and `NDOTS` (from the `/etc/resolv.conf` file) will be used to expand short names to fully qualified ones.
 So it will first try the entire `SEARCH` list for the `SRV` type, if that fails it will try the `SEARCH` list for `A`, etc.

-For the duration of the `ttl`, the internal DNS resolver will loadbalance each request it gets over the entries in the DNS record.
-For `SRV` records the `weight` fields will be honored, but it will only use the lowest `priority` field entries in the record.
+For the duration of the `ttl`, the internal DNS resolver will load balance each request it gets over the entries in the DNS record.
+For `SRV` records, the `weight` fields will be honored, but it will only use the lowest `priority` field entries in the record.

 ### dns_resolver

-Comma separated list of nameservers, each entry in `ip[:port]` format to be used by Kong.
-If not specified the nameservers in the local `resolv.conf` file will be used.
+Comma-separated list of nameservers, each entry in `ip[:port]` format to be used by Kong.
+If not specified, the nameservers in the local `resolv.conf` file will be used.

 Port defaults to 53 if omitted.
 Accepts both IPv4 and IPv6 addresses.